Students With Children

 The GSA Family Network exists to help students with children and their spouses to meet, socialise, share information and advice, and have fun!
 We are here for all members of the University community who have children: Undergraduates, Postgraduates and members of staff.

 We organise events and trips for students and their families, which are often subsidised.
 We also hold a regular session at The Avenues at Osbaldwick (Osbaldwick Primary School, Osbaldwick Lane, YO10 3AX) on a Monday morning 10 – 11.30 am for students with children under 5 years old.
-This is a fantastic place for families to meet, greet and experience some really creative play!

 Find out what’s happening through our Facebook page: Family Network University of York

 Children’s Activities: York is a great place for bringing up children, with lots of groups and activities.
-For more information see the Family Information Service.”
+For more information see the Family Information Service.

 Where can I go to do my food shopping?Click here for more info